 This section describes the factors and issues the Programme Development Group (PDG) considered when developing the recommendations.
-Please note: this section does not contain recommendations.
-(See Recommendations.)
+Please note: this section does not contain the recommendations.

 4.1 The PDG considered that the overarching approach to lifestyle weight management should be to do no harm.

 4.2 Generally, the more weight an adult loses as part of a lifestyle weight management programme, the more health benefits they are likely to gain.
 (For example, they could benefit from reducing their blood pressure or improving control of blood glucose levels.)
 A commonly stated 'realistic' goal is to lose around 5–10% of baseline weight.
 The evidence reviews for this guideline estimated that the mean percentage weight loss from participating in a lifestyle weight management programme was somewhat lower, with an average of around 3% of baseline weight.
 However, the PDG noted that even losing this relatively small amount of weight is likely to lead to health benefits (particularly if the weight loss is maintained for many years).

 4.3 Observed weight losses from multicomponent lifestyle weight management programmes (as identified in the evidence review) are unlikely to be associated with unintended or adverse effects.
 (For example, musculoskeletal injuries or increased anxiety.)
 But the PDG noted that any unintended or adverse effects were not actively investigated, or systematically reported, in the majority of trials reviewed.